NYPL/fedora_ingest_rails/README.md

 * Iterates through those UUIDS and asks MMS for the latest information.
   - Asks other services (like Filestore DB) for more information about the item.

-* Turns around and posts that information to Fedora & RELS-EXT Solr
+* Turns around and posts that information to Repo API Solr

-This decouples MMS from direct communication with Fedora in the event of Fedora API changes or downtime.

 ## Installing & Running